gmcmacran/TypeOneTypeTwoSim/README.md

 # Repo Overview

-This repo estimates asymptotic type I and type II error rates for likelihood ratio tests in LRTester.
+This repo estimates asymptotic type I and type II error rates for likelihood ratio tests in LRTesteR.
 Detailed analysis can be found in the type I and type II folders.
 Calculations based on 5,000 iterations and a sample size of 200.